emberjs/rfcs/text/0000-contextual-helpers.md

   {{!-- deprecation: use `this.concat` instead --}}
   {{yield (hash value=concat)}}

-  {{!-- depreaction: use `this.concat` instead --}}
+  {{!-- deprecation: use `this.concat` instead --}}
   {{#if (eq my-concat concat)}}...{{/if}}
 {{/let}}
 ```

 Overall, we expect the effect of this deprecation to be quite minimal.
 For the
-cases that triggers a property lookup today, they are already covered in the
+cases that trigger a property lookup today, they are already covered in the
 [Property Lookup Fallback Deprecation RFC](https://github.com/emberjs/rfcs/blob/master/text/0308-deprecate-property-lookup-fallback.md),
 plus it would already be quite confusing to name an instance variable after a
 global helper.
 For the cases where the "global helper" is implicitly invoked
 without arguments, since helpers are supposed to be pure computations, a helper
-that doesn't accept any arguments have very limited utility thus should also be
+that doesn't accept any arguments has very limited utility thus should also be
 quite rare.

 In addition, another natural fallout of this plan is that it is not be possible